KevinBatdorf/pattern-css/readme.txt

 = Features =
 - Powered by WebAssembly for fast and secure CSS parsing
 - Smart loading.
 Only loads the CSS when the block is present
-- The styles are attached to the block attributes
+- Styles persist when changing themes
 - Scopes styles to the block so that parent/sibling blocks are not affected
-- It's fast.
+- It's fast
 - CSS is minified and optimized
 - It's safe.
-Invalid, non-spec CSS is never persisted.
+Invalid, non-spec CSS is never persisted
 - Supports reusable (synced or not-synced) patterns
 - See changes on the page as you make them
 - Combines adjacent rules (to decrease size)